LiamGlasson/Express-Template/README.md

 ___
 `.env` File
 ---
 The template is set by default to use a `.env` file when configuring which port to run on.
-<br>This file can also be configured to store other secrets such as database credentials, and as such should never be uploaded publicly. <br>
+This file can also be configured to store other secrets such as database credentials, and as such should never be uploaded publicly. <br>
 <br>**If you do not wish to use a `.env` file, you should delete it and update the following code:**

 ```js